Stroke

 How does physiotherapy drive stroke recovery?

-Physiotherapy harnesses neuroplasticity โ the brain's ability to rewire itself by forming new neural connections.
+Physiotherapy harnesses neuroplasticity β the brain's ability to rewire itself by forming new neural connections.
 Repetitive, task-specific, intensive movement practice signals the brain to reorganize, routing functions through undamaged areas.
-This is why high-volume, goal-directed practice is so critical: the brain learns by doing, repeatedly.
+High-volume, goal-directed practice is critical: the brain learns by doing, repeatedly.

 Is it too late to benefit from physiotherapy after stroke?